ablaamim/Piscine-42/Shell/shell00/README.md

 ---

-shell => delete beginning of line ctrl + d
+Shell variable :

+$var=value
+echo $var => value

+If you create an under shell with sh, it doesn't know the variable => You need to export it to the environment.

 ---

-echo

-ls -l
-shell variable
-$avar=avalue
-echo $avar => avalue

-if you create an under shell with sh, it doesn't know the variable => You need to export it to my environment
+wc => Count the number of lines / words & bytes of file.

 ---

-wc => count the number of lines / words & bytes of file

----
+Widlcard :

 * => matching char  substitution
 t??? -> replace with any char

+Home :

-~ => root directory
+~ => Home directory

 ---

-to escape wild char => echo '*' or echo \*
+To escape wildcard characterster => echo '*' or echo \*

 ---

-use more instead of cat => pagination , space allows to jump to nxt page / => to do search
+Use more instead of cat => pagination , space allows to jump to next page / => to do search

 ---

-head => only display the beginning of the file head -n 2 => only displays the first two lines head -c 9 => only the first 9 chars return to line is a char tail is the reverse of head
+head => Only display the beginning of the file head -n 2 => Only displays the first two lines head -c 9 => Only the first 9 chars return to line is a char tail is the reverse of head

 ---

-cat -e => shows all the returned values untill new line
+cat -e => Shows all the returned values untill new line.

 ---

-grep -v => reversed search => all line that doesn't contain a certain char / word grep -i => case insensitive
+grep -v => Reversed search => all line that doesn't contain a certain char / word grep -i => Case insensitive.

 ---

+Streams :

-every program has stdin, stdout (standard output) and stderr (standard error output?)
+Every program has stdin, stdout (standard output) and stderr, {0, 1, 2}.

-pipe operator => branch stdout of previous program to stdin of other program
+Pipe operator '|' => Branchs stdout of previous program to stdin of other program

 ---

+Ls :

-ls > res.txt => output of ls inside this file
+ls > res.txt => Output of ls inside this file

-ls hello 2> error.log will write the rror message inside error.log (usage of the 2)
+ls hello 2> error.log will write the error message inside error.log (usage of the 2)

 ls can take several args and you can redirect to both stdin and stderr e.g. file hello is not existing in our directory and we want to search for a specific test file with the grep after having listed all the "test" files

 ls hello test* 2> error.log | grep test.txt => this is writing any error in error.log file and searching in normal stdin for test files.

+---

+Grep :

-grep Joker < batman.txt => we modify the standard entry for the batman.txt file it basically does cat batman.txt | grep Joker
+grep Joker < batman.txt => We modify the standard entry for the batman.txt file it basically does cat batman.txt | grep Joker

+---

+Echo :

 echo hello > res.txt
 echo yeay > res.txt => it will replace the content but with `>>` it will append it at the end

 << you append text until the matching keyword after the double arrows
 e.g.